Rique-Yazzie/cs386-a1/reports/report 4.md

 **Melvin**:

-Offered to start data gathering for the website (comp builds, tier list, etc).
+Continued gathering data about Marvel Rivals game.
+Writing out most of the deliverable

 **Chris**:

-Created Azure Dev Ops dashboard to help track our task and workloads.
-Also to keep track on milestones.
+Researched backend solutions and API's to use for our website.

 **Mark**:

-Lead the discussion of the project.
-Created document to track our notes and ideas.
+Collaborated with Rique to create frontend/ mockup and sketches for our website.

 **Rique**:

-Offered insight on his previous ideas with website/UI designs for our website.
+Collarborated with Mark on the frontend taking his previous website with a Search bar function and tabs to build off for our website.

-## 2. Retrospective
+# 2. Retrospective

-Appreciations: Mark leading the discussion and Chris creating a Azure Dev Ops board for our task to be more organized.

-Successes: Assigned Roles and decided on what task to focus on this week for our project.

-Failures: Had to simplify our website and focused only implementing one game.
+Appreciations: Melvin writing and documenting everything mostly for the deliverable and report 4.

+Successes: Started UI mock up for Mark and Riquee, and Chris beginning researches on databases for our website.

+Failures: No failures for this week.

-Barries: Tools, Databases, APIs
+Barries: Tools, Databases, APIs - they cost money

-What we should try next time: Processing and use the Azure Dev Ops Board more.
+What we should try next time: Meeting up at least more than once a week.
+More communication while working our tasks.

 ## 3. Next Steps

+Tasks (GOALS)
+- UI Mockup (Mark + Rique): sign Homepage, Tier List, Build, Character Index
+- Data Gather/Database Research (Melvin + Chris)